Intel: Steer Clear Of Our Patents

 The patents on x86 have surely expired by now.

-SSE is still patented (Score:2)
+SSE is still patented (Score:3)

 Patents last 20 years after filing.* Most x86 programs nowadays rely on "i686" instructions introduced with the Pentium Pro (1995) and Pentium II (1997), whose patents have presumably expired just recently, and the Pentium III (1999), whose patents still subsist.
 Furthermore, many application developers have stopped building for i686 protected mode in favor of the newer x86-64 long mode.